kinow/kinoshita.eti.br/content/posts/2021-11-08-cyclic-workflows-with-prefect.md

 alt="Example of Unrolled RNN on the forward-pass (image from https://machinelearningmastery.com/rnn-unrolling/)" class="center-aligned"
 />
+{{< showimage image=Example-of-Unrolled-RNN-on-the-forward-pass.png alt="Example of Unrolled RNN on the forward-pass (image from https://machinelearningmastery.com/rnn-unrolling/)" >}}

 <small>Image source: <a href="https://machinelearningmastery.com/rnn-unrolling/">A Gentle Introduction to RNN Unrolling
 </a></small>